Council Paper 1 Mock Test for Nursing Students

 98 / 250

-98. Which of the following is an example of health promotion?
+98. Which of the following theories is not concerned with crowd behavior?

 99 / 250